Shalika germs for tamely ramified elements in $GL_n$: Hilbert schemes of points

 \begin{conjecture} The coefficients $\widehat{\Gamma}_\lambda(\gamma)$ limit to the Shalika germs $\Gamma_\lambda(\gamma)$ of $\gamma$ as $t\to 1$.
 In particular, they can be thought of as a natural $t$-deformation of the Shalika germs of $\gamma$ and

-\end{conjecture} \begin{remark} When $\gamma$ is homogeneous i.e. its characteristic polynomial is quasi-homogeneous with the Puiseux pair $(m,n)$ these coefficients appear, up to multiplication by a combinatorial factor, at the end of \cite[Section 5]{ORS} under the name $g_{m/n}$ and some values for them are computed using explicit combinatorics of the Hilbert schemes on the spectral curves.
+\end{conjecture} \begin{remark} It seems possible with current technology of categorical actions of $\cE$ on $D^b\Coh(\Hilb^n(\A^2))$ to construct $\cG_\gamma$ as an actual homotopy class or even complex of sheaves, not merely a $K$-class.
+Even so, it is unlikely that $\cF_\gamma=\cG_\gamma$, but rather that one is an image of the other under a perverse autoequivalence on the Hilbert scheme. \end{remark} \begin{remark} When $\gamma$ is homogeneous i.e. its characteristic polynomial is quasi-homogeneous with the Puiseux pair $(m,n)$ these coefficients appear, up to multiplication by a combinatorial factor, at the end of \cite[Section 5]{ORS} under the name $g_{m/n}$ and some values for them are computed using explicit combinatorics of the Hilbert schemes on the spectral curves.
 One can check that these coefficients limit to the Shalika germs as $t\to 1$.

 Our conjecture applies to {\em any} compact regular semisimple element.
-For example, when $\gamma$ is the split unramified element from \cite{GKM}, one knows only the leading Shalika germ is nonvanishing, see Proposition \ref{prop:reductiontolevi}.
+For example, when $\gamma$ is the split equivalued element from \cite{GKM}, one knows only the leading Shalika germ is nonvanishing, see Proposition \ref{prop:reductiontolevi}.
 However, the above suggests whose expansion in the modified Macdonald polynomials is quite nontrivial (but limits as $t\to 1$ to the Shalika expansion). \end{remark}

 From the point of view of harmonic analysis, this $t-$deformation seems fascinating.
 If one further had a version of the Shalika germ expansion enhanced with this second variable, one could then try to mimic the strategy of Waldspurger's recursion to say that the symmetric function attached to the constructible side is obtained from an action of the EHA.
-There is a combinatorial candidate already, coming from the construction of the master symmetric function using Theorem \ref{thm:matrixcoeff}.
+There is a combinatorial candidate already, coming from the construction of the master symmetric function using Definition \ref{def:fullfgamma}.
 We leave these explorations for future work.